Law society dismisses complaint over lawyer's convoy protest tweets | CBC News

 Keith Wilson apologized, says society; complainant finds ruling 'incomprehensible'

-The Law Society of Alberta has dismissed a code of conduct complaint filed almost two years ago against one of that province's lawyers in connection with tweets he made during the 2022 convoy protest in Ottawa.
+The Law Society of Alberta has dismissed a code of conduct complaint filed almost two years ago against one of that province's lawyers about tweets he made during the 2022 convoy protest in Ottawa.

 In a December 2023 document obtained by Radio-Canada, the law society said Keith Wilson was remorseful and committed to doing better in the future.